 More than 100 separate migration routes are documented and mapped in Larimer and Jackson Counties of northern Colorado.
 Hundreds more cover Colorado hunting areas west of Interstate 25.
 You can purchase Google map overlays for Colorado and Wyoming GPS use or you can download migration route overlays for Google Earth at the moderate cost of $5.00 to $7.50.

-You can use a “MapIt” program that topographically details each of the game management units.
+You can use the Colorado Hunting Atlas to topographically detail each of the game management units.
 This mapping tool also has overlays that graphically highlight summer ranges, winter ranges and severe winter ranges of elk and other big game animals.

 Yet the fact that elk movements and migration routes can be defined and mapped is just a beginning.
 Additional movement information becomes nearly impossible to know with any certainty.
 Multiple and unpredictable factors add to the complexity of the hunt.